Water Quality Blog

 Connecticut Lead Service Lines: Is Your Home Affected?

 Up to 8,000 lead service lines remain in CT, but federal funding covers only 54% of replacements.
-Here's how to check your home and protect your family now.
+How to check your home and protect your family.

 32 articles

-Microplastics contaminate every CT water source tested.
+Microplastics found in every CT water source tested.
 A 2024 NEJM study linked them to 4.5x cardiovascular risk.
-Here's what CT residents should do.
+What CT residents should do.

 39 CT water systems tested positive for PFAS.
-This guide covers health risks, contamination maps, legal limits, filters, and what to do if you're on a private well.
+Covers health risks, contamination maps, legal limits, filters, and steps for private well owners.

 Is Water Softener Salt Bad for Your Health?